KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 The network architecture used is that of a fully conv

+The fully convultional nueral network is composed of 3 main stages, the encoding stage, the implementation of 1x1 convultional layer, the decoding stage.

 __Encoding Layers :__

-An encoding layer is implemented to extract the features in the image
+An encoding layer is implemented to extract the features and distictinve features in the image.
+In principal encoding layers can be used mainly for object recognition in an image.
+In our implementation 2 encoding layer have been used.
+The first layer takes an image of 3 layers (R-G-B) and ouputs a layer of depth 64.
+The second layer we implement a filter of 12

 __1x1 Convultions :__